Poppy Z. Brite

-Carlos Ruiz Zafón is the author of six novels, including the international phenomenon The Shadow of the Wind, and The Angel's Game.
-His work has been published in more than forty different languages, and honoured with numerous international awards.
-He divides his time between Barcelona, Spain, and Los Angeles, California.
+Carlos Ruiz Zafón is the author of eight novels, including the international phenomenon The Shadow of the Wind, and The Angel's Game.
+His work has been published in more than forty-five different languages, has sold over thirty million copies, and has been honoured with numerous international awards.
+He lives in Los Angeles, California.

 George Zebrowskis nearly forty books include novels, short fiction collections, anthologies, and a book of essays.

 Science fiction writer Greg Bear calls him one of those rare speculators who bases his dreams on science as well as inspiration, and the late Terry Carr, one of the most influential science fiction editors of recent years, described him as an authority in the SF field.
 Zebrowski has published more than seventy works of short fiction and more than a hundred and forty articles and essays, and has written about science for Omni Magazine.
 His short fiction and essays have appeared in Amazing Stories, The Magazine of Fantasy & Science Fiction, Science Fiction Age, Nature, the Bertrand Russell Society News, and many other publications.